hienmoon1017/Amazon-Store-Sales-Marketing-Performance-Analysis/README.md

 ![Dataset Diagram](https://github.com/user-attachments/assets/a7e1627b-4885-4ab9-9442-7488837d1618)

 # Exploratory Data Analysis (EDA)
 + Data formatting is correct.
-No missing or invalid data found. 🌕 Read more: How to use Excel Power Query to Validate Data Quality in Exploratory Data Analysis
+No missing or invalid data was found.
-+ Number of Product Type: 5
 + Number of SKU: 50
 + Number of Campaign Name: 259
 + Average Revenue by SKU: $5,817